 Structural modifications of proteins are essential to living cells.
 When aberrantly regulated they are often the basis of disease.
 Glycans are responsible for much of the structural variation in biologic systems, and their representation on cell surfaces is commonly called the “glycome.”
 Researchers are beginning to see the potential for breakthrough in healthcare through glycomics, which studies carbohydrates, proteins, glycoproteins, and their interactions.

-Sigma offers tools for rapid profiling of N and O-linked glycoproteins by metabolic labeling with N-azidoacetylgalactosamine, acetylated (Gal-NAz), N-azidoacetylglucosamine, acetylated (GlcNAz), and/or N-azidoacetylmannosamine, acetylated (ManNAz) followed by modified-Staudinger ligation with FLAG-phosphine probes.
+We offer tools for rapid profiling of N and O-linked glycoproteins by metabolic labeling with N-azidoacetylgalactosamine, acetylated (Gal-NAz), N-azidoacetylglucosamine, acetylated (GlcNAz), and/or N-azidoacetylmannosamine, acetylated (ManNAz) followed by modified-Staudinger ligation with FLAG-phosphine probes.
 Glycoproteins are robustly labeled or enriched with ANTI-FLAG® conjugates permitting analysis of the glycosylation machinery or metabolism.
 Metabolic labeling followed by modified-Staudinger ligation provides a means for proteomic analysis of this post-translational modification and identifying glycoprotein fingerprints associated with disease.

 Cells metabolize the azidosugars using glycosyltransferases and express the sugars on the glycan chain both intracellularly and on the cell surface, leaving the azido group unreacted.
 The azidosugars can also be incorporated into glycans via the sialic acid metabolic pathway.
 A selective phosphine probe containing the detection FLAG epitope is applied to the cell or extracts containing the azidoglycans.
 The phosphine group selectively reacts via Staudinger ligation with the displayed azido group, resulting in an epitope tag covalently attached to the glycan.